 Silurian.
-Outside of the Illinois Basin area, Silurian strata in the central midcontinent are restricted to the East-Central Iowa and North Kansas Basins and the structural sag that connects these two regions (Plate 4D).
-Silurian carbonate deposition undoubtedly extended far beyond the present-day Silurian edge across much or all of the Transcontinental (Chronic and others, 1969; Colville and Sheehan, 1983) and Chautauqua Arches.
-However, Silurian strata were removed over vast areas of the midcontinent during a prolonged period of pre-Kaskaskia nondeposition and erosion which lasted some 40 m.y.
+Outside of the Illinois Basin area, Silurian strata in the central midcontinent are restricted to the East-Central Iowa and North Kansas basins and the structural sag that connects these two regions (Pl.
+3, fig. 4).
+Silurian carbonate deposition undoubtedly extended far beyond the present-day Silurian edge across much or all of the Transcontinental (Chronic et al., 1969; Colville and Sheehan, 1983) and Chautauqua arches.
+However Silurian strata were removed over vast areas of the midcontinent during a prolonged period of pre-Kaskaskia nondeposition and erosion which lasted some 40 million years.